(WWBT) - It was 157 years ago this week that President Abraham Lincoln was asked to help dedicate the National Cemetery of Gettysburg in Pennsylvania.

 It was the site of one of the bloodiest and most decisive battles of the Civil War.

 Lincoln was the last speaker on Nov.
 19, 1863, offering up a short 272-word address.

-In Episode 1 of season 2 of our How We Got Here podcast, we with speak with an expert from the University of Richmond on this famous speech and the reaction in the media at the time:
+In Episode 1 of season 2 of our How We Got Here podcast, we speak with Robert Nelson, director of the Digital Scholarship Lab at the University of Richmond about this famous speech and the reaction in the media at the time:

 Copyright 2019 WWBT.
 All rights reserved.